German president to make rare national plea amid COVID pandemic | DW | 02.04.2021

 Germans should stick together and overcome the current "crisis of trust" in the government, President Frank-Walter Steinmeier will say.

-In an Easter plea on Saturday, German President Frank-Walter Steinmeier will ask Germans to remain united and overcome a "crisis of trust" in the government as the country battles a coronavirus third wave.
+In an Easter plea on Saturday, German President Frank-Walter Steinmeier will ask Germans to remain united and overcome a "crisis of trust" in the government as the country battles a "ferocious" third wave of the coronavirus.

 The speech is due to air on German television at 6 p.m. local time (16:00 UTC).
-Such national address is rare; while Germany's primarily ceremonial head of state has many engagements at home and abroad, Steinmeier usually only makes such televised appearances at Christmas.
+Such national addresses are rare; while Germany's primarily ceremonial head of state has many engagements at home and abroad, Steinmeier usually only makes such televised appearances at Christmas.

 German satisfaction in the government, including its handling of the pandemic, has fallen dramatically.

-He calls this crisis as an additional burden besides the "concerns over health, schooling and economy" — topics that have dominated German political debate on how to handle the coronavirus pandemic.
+He calls this crisis as an additional burden besides the "concerns about health, school, work and the economy" — topics that have dominated German political debate on how to handle the coronavirus pandemic.

-Satisfaction in the government has fallen dramatically among Germans as the country enters a third infection wave
+Acknowledging that Germany had made mistakes "when it comes to testing, to vaccinations, to digital solutions," he recognized the public wanted to say to their leaders: "Pull yourselves together!"

-Acknowledging that Germany had made mistakes "on testing, on vaccinations, on finding digital solutions," he said the public wanted to say to their leaders: "Pull yourselves together!"
+"There is, of course, no one silver bullet to end the pandemic.
+And that is why we need political debate – but this debate must not become an end in itself," Steinmeier will say.

-"Of course, there isn't an easy route out of this pandemic.
-And that's why political debate is necessary — but the bickering cannot be an end in itself," Steinmeier will say.
+"Federal or state government, party or coalition, what direction the polls are sliding — up or down in the polls — these considerations must not take center stage.
+We need clarity and resolve, we need transparent and pragmatic rules, so that people know where they stand, so that this country can once again draw on all of the potential which it possesses."

-"Federal or state government, party or coalition, what direction the polls are sliding — none of this can be the priority right now.
-We need clarity and decisiveness, we need simple and pragmatic regulations, so that people can orientate themselves, so that this country can once again deliver all that it's capable of."
+The president will also say that while this criticism is valid, "it is not enough.
+We must all pull together, my dear fellow Germans!
+We must give it everything we've got!"

-Yet, the president will also say that while this criticism is valid, "it's not enough either.
-Let all of us pull in the same direction, fellow citizens.
-Let's deliver what we're capable of.
-Let's not be indignant about others, or about the people at the top.
-Let's not constantly focus on what's not working, but rather that it can work if everyone does their bit."
+"There's no use merely being outraged about others or about our leaders," he continues.
+"Rather than constantly pointing out what doesn’t work, we should point out that things do work when everyone does their bit.
+That is what I'm talking about when I talk about trust.
+Because ultimately, trusting in a democracy means nothing other than trusting in ourselves."

 Steinmeier extended his message of trust to "every single vaccine" approved in Germany.
-He added: "vaccinating is the most important step on our path out of the pandemic, so take the opportunity!"
+He added: "vaccination is the most crucial step on our path out of the pandemic, so take advantage of it!"

 The president received his first dose of the AstraZeneca-developed vaccine on Thursday.